 For over 35 years, we have successfully petitioned to remove and expunge past criminal convictions and helped persons gain a fresh start for their futures.
+For the first time in history, Michigan now allows expungements for first-time Drunk Driving charges.

 A criminal record can prevent job and housing opportunities, student loan approval, acceptance to schools and universities, and more.
 In many cases, a court can set aside a criminal conviction, or “expunge” it.
 If granted, the previous conviction is set aside, removed from public record, and a person may honestly say they have not been convicted of a crime.
 Getting a conviction expunged can be a complex process.
 For example, most convictions require a mandatory waiting period before the application can be filed, usually 3-7 years after your last day of probation, or discharge from parole.
 However, there are some offenses that have no waiting period whatsoever.
 Let our office can guide you through the process.